elastic/elasticsearch-net/readme.md

 ### Indexing

-Indexing a document is as simple as (with 7.x):
+Indexing a document is as simple as:

 ```csharp
 var tweet = new Tweet